AP-NC--North Carolina News Digest, NC

 NORTH CAROLINA-ACADEMIC PROBE

 RALEIGH — North Carolina again faces an NCAA charge for providing improper extra benefits tied to its multi-year academic fraud scandal.
 The school on Thursday publicly released a third Notice of Allegations from the NCAA, which uses the document to outline rules violations.
 That document essentially restores a charge that had been removed from the first version filed in May 2015 and was tied to athletes’ access to irregular courses at the center of the case.
 By Aaron Beard.
-UPCOMING: 650 words and photos by 4 p.m.
+SENT: 700 words.

 MIGRANT WORKERS-DRIVEN TO DEATH